 5. This Agreement shall be binding upon and for the benefit of EESO and Customer and their respective Representatives, successors, and permitted assigns.

-6. Each party shall have the right to apply to a court to enjoin any breach of this Agreement.
-Excepting the right of a party to seek such relief, all claims and matters in question arising out of this Agreement or the relationship between the parties created by this Agreement, whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
-The arbitration shall be administered by the American Arbitration Association (the “AAA”).
-There will be three arbitrators.
-Each party shall designate an arbitrator, who need not be neutral, within 30 days of receiving notification of the filing with the AAA of a demand for arbitration.
-The two arbitrators so designated shall elect a third arbitrator.
-If either party fails to designate an arbitrator within the time specified or the two parties’ arbitrators fail to designate a third arbitrator within 30 days of their appointments, the third arbitrator shall be appointed by the AAA.
-It is expressly agreed that the arbitrators shall have no authority to award punitive or exemplary damages, the parties hereby waiving their right, if any, to recover punitive or exemplary damages, either in arbitration or in litigation.
+6. Each party shall have the right to apply to a court to enjoin any breach of this Agreement and to pursue any other remedies available at law or in equity.

-7. THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS WITHOUT REGARD TO CONFLICTS OF LAW RULES OR PRINCIPLES.
+7. THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF NEW JERSEY WITHOUT REGARD TO CONFLICTS OF LAW RULES OR PRINCIPLES.

-8. Sections 1 and 2 of this Agreement shall terminate on the date one (1) year from the date of this letter.
+8. Sections 1 and 2 of this Agreement shall terminate on the date five (5) years from the date of this letter.

 Very truly yours,